LitKnd/TSQLBeginners/docs/README.md

 # TSQL for Beginners

 This free course introduces you to the Transact SQL language implemented in SQL Server and takes you from newbie to a master of SELECT statements.
-Each "topic" of the course features a demo introducing a subject and a homework assignment to try on your own.
-The following topic goes over sample solutions for the homework previously assigned, then introduces a new subject with more homework.
+Each session of the course features a demo introducing a subject and a homework assignment to try on your own.
+The following session covers sample solutions for the homework previously assigned, then introduces a new subject with more homework.

 The course covers: